RaquelSalanchezz/TaskBasedSCPS-QG/README.md

 *  `PRISM_Models`: examples of PRISM models for the different scenarios.
 * `evaluation_charts.ypinb`: code used to generate the evaluation charts included in the paper.

+It is important to note that, depending on the scenario to be tested and the size of the problem to be considered, the paths to the configuration and data files in the code must be modified accordingly.

 ## Running the Experiments
 To run the code, you need to do it within Eclipse IDE for Java and Visual Studio Code for Python or similar environment.The following explains how to run algorithms, with the environments previously installed: